lgngrvs/logangraves.com/posts/striving.md

 ## II.
 Social striving

-You can find myriad rabbit holes to fall down — college admissions, quant trading, math competitions, tech companies, high school debate, venture capital/startups, AI Alignment (with caveats), academia.
+<span class="dropcap" letter="Y">Y</span>ou can find myriad rabbit holes to fall down — college admissions, quant trading, math competitions, tech companies, high school debate, venture capital/startups, AI Alignment (with caveats), academia.
 Basically any culture embedded in an influential institution or part of society will create strivers.

 I said earlier that powerful institutions create attractive ladders — *they do it on purpose.* The people at the top of those institutions want a fresh supply of young, capable people who think they know what they want, because that's what makes those at the top rich; they therefore market themselves culturally.